Picture

 Q & A

-Proudest moment: Representing my country at the Olympic Winter Games.
+Representing my country at the Olympic Winter Games.

-I began my sport in 2006 because flipping and twisting with skis on looked like a pretty epic sport to do!
+In 2006 because flipping and twisting with skis on looked like a pretty epic sport to do!

 I enjoy my sport because it challenges me everyday, takes me to some unreal places and has allowed me to meet some pretty cool people.

-Favourite international competition: Voss, Norway.
+Favourite overseas competition: Voss, Norway.

 Favourite Food: Sushi.